 Why study Education at Bishop’s?

-The Bishop’s School of Education offers a two-step track leading to Elementary or Secondary teacher certification, as well as different options for graduate studies.
+The Bishop’s School of Education offers programs leading to Elementary or Secondary teacher certification, as well as different options for graduate studies.

 As a teaching and learning institution, the School of Education works in collaboration with the greater educational community, and is dedicated to developing reflective and exemplary educators.
 Our graduates are prepared to assume leadership roles in education as a result of theory- and practice-oriented courses founded on the principles of equity, responsibility, and respect for individual dignity.